luctst/learn-javascript/docs/es6-let-const.md

 return age; // Error !!!
 ```
 1. A `const` variable works exactly the same than `let` except that you can't change the value of a `const` variable.

+## Current errors
+This is a list of the main errors that you can meet when you use class with ES6 syntax:
+> **Note:** I'm not a wizard there is maybe some issue that you notice above so fell free to open an issue in the [github repo](https://github.com/luctst/learn-javascript) if you find a new error not mentioned above.